-Provider agrees to notify HCJFS immediately of any Corrective Action Plan ("CAP") issued from any state or other county agency regarding the services provided pursuant to this Contract.
-HCJFS may withhold payment or immediately terminate this Contract, upon written notice, if Provider fails to comply with any state or county CAP.
-HCJFS will send written notice to the Provider in the event payment is being withheld.
+Provider agrees to notify HCJFS immediately of any Corrective Action Plan ("CAP") issued from any state or other county agency regarding the Services provided pursuant to this Contract.
+HCJFS may withhold Consumer Authorizations or immediately terminate this Contract, upon written notice, if Provider fails to comply with any state or county CAP.
+HCJFS will send written notice to the Provider in the event Consumer authorizations are being withheld.
 Upon request, Provider shall meet with HCJFS staff in a timely manner to provide a written plan detailing how it will respond to any CAP.
-Provider will also keep HCJFS informed of the current status regarding any CAP.
+Provider will also keep HCJFS informed of the current status regarding a CAP.